 • Use an electric whisk to beat the egg whites until stiff and set aside for a few minutes.

-• Pour the eggs, vanilla, honey, tahini and olive oil mixture into the dry ingredients.
+• Pour the honey, eggs, tahini, vanilla and olive oil mixture into the dry ingredients.
 Mix well.
 Make sure that all the dry ingredients are now wet.
 Using a large metal spoon, gently and slowly insert the stiffed egg whites into the cake mixture.

 • Spread the cake mixture evenly into the greased cake tin.
-If the batter feels a bit dry when it's time to transfer it into the cake tin and it seems difficult to spread it inside the tin, add 1 to 2 tablespoons of water to make the batter slightly more liquid.
 Bake for 10 to 13 min until the cake is golden, the cake will bake very quickly because it's thin.
 When inserted in the middle of the cake, a skewer should come out dry.

 • While the cake is baking, make the frosting.
 Use an electric mixer to beat together all the ingredients until smooth.
 Place in the fridge.